tomduck/pandoc-fignos/README.md

  3. Advanced Options pane: Optionally check "Install for all users" and customize the install location, then click "Install".

 Once python is installed, start the "Command Prompt" program.
-Depending on where you installed python, you may need elevate your privileges by right-clicking the "Command Prompt" program and selecting "Run as administrator".
+Depending on where you installed python, you may need to elevate your privileges by right-clicking the "Command Prompt" program and selecting "Run as administrator".
 You may now follow the [standard installation] procedure given above.
 Be sure to close the Command Prompt program when you have finished.

 [download]: https://www.python.org/downloads/windows/